elastic/elastic-package/docs/howto/use_package_storage_v2.md

 4. Enable validation for incoming packages (spec and signatures).
 5. Support package signatures.
 It wasn't possible to calculate the signature for unarchived package directories.

-## What should I do to automatically publish packages we own?
+## What should a package owner do to automatically publish their packages?

 ### Existing packages